FAQs About Roller Skate Wheels, Bearings, and More

 Freshly rotated wheels can feel a bit strange when you skate on them and it can be difficult to keep your balance.
 This problem can be reduced by rotating your wheels frequently, and by rotating the largest wheels to the front and back positions.
 If you your wheels do feel strange after rotating, they will feel normal again after a few days of hard skating

-1) Speed Wheels - Designed to grip the skating floor and allow you to gain traction while gaining speed.
+- Wide Wheels (Speed Wheels) - Designed to grip the skating floor and allow you to gain traction while gaining speed.

-4) Derby Wheels: The wheels are designed for the sport of Roller Derby.
+- Derby Wheels: The wheels are designed for the sport of Roller Derby.
 These allow the different positions in Derby to be able to stop quickly, go quickly, and go at fast speeds.
 They are also sized appropriately for maneuverability.

-1) The Wheel Hardness is measured on the Shore scale:
+- Wheel Hardness is measured on the Shore scale

 Small wheels will provide the maneuverability needed for aggressive skating, figure skating, roller dancing, and hockey.

 A larger wheel will provide the smooth ride and faster speed that is desirable for fitness and speed skating, however accelerating from a stop to full speed will require more effort on very large wheels.

 Before you purchase new wheels for your skates, make sure the wheel size you are buying will fit on your skates and frames.

 And remember when buying wheels bearings do not come with your new wheels.